 - Funding amount: : \$11,713,000,000

 - Funding mechanism: Formula-Based Funding

 - Allotments: EPA allots CWSRF funds among states based on Clean Water Act statutory percentages, which provide a minimum share of 0.5% to each state and have effectively been in place since the beginning of the program in 1987.

-- o EPA's FY2023 CWSRF allotments: HERE
+- EPA's FY2023 CWSRF allotments: HERE

 - Funding breakdown: 49% of the state's capitalization grant allotment would be used for 100% principal forgiveness or grants, or a combination of these, and 51% would be for subsidized loans.

 - State match requirements: For FY2022 and FY2023, each state would match 10% of its annual capitalization grant.
 For FY2024 through FY2026, the state match would return to 20%.

+- For more information:

 - Program homepage: HERE

 - CRS CWSRF report: HERE

+- On February 16, 2024, the EPA released preliminary Fiscal year 2024 allotments for the Clean Water State Revolving Fund.
+View the release HERE.